DirectQuery in Power BI

 The maximum number of DirectQuery connections setting applies to all DirectQuery sources when you enable enhanced metadata, which is the default setting for all models created in Power BI Desktop.

 DirectQuery in the Power BI service

-All sources are supported from Power BI Desktop.
-Some sources are also available directly from within the Power BI service.
-For example, it's possible for a business user to use Power BI to connect to their data in Salesforce, and immediately get a dashboard, without use of Power BI Desktop.
+All DirectQuery data sources are supported from Power BI Desktop, and some sources are also available directly from within the Power BI service.
+A business user can use Power BI to connect to their data in Salesforce, for example, and immediately get a dashboard, without using Power BI Desktop.

-Only two of the DirectQuery enabled-sources are available directly in the service:
+Only the following two DirectQuery-enabled sources are available directly in the Power BI service:

 - Azure Synapse Analytics (formerly SQL Data Warehouse)

 Even for these two sources, it's still best to start DirectQuery use within Power BI Desktop.
 While it's easy to initially make the connection in the Power BI service, there are limitations on further enhancing the resulting report.
 For example, in the service it's not possible to create any calculations, or use many analytical features, or refresh the metadata to reflect changes to the underlying schema.